rlhickey/bias-cascade/README.md

 *The difference is whether the author gives you the tools to destroy it.*

 *Here are the tools.*

+---

+*The floor comes before the cathedral.*

+*The cathedral comes before the step.*

+*The aim comes before the floor.*

+*The architect comes before the aim.*

+*The second lens comes after.*

+*From ash we echo — the echo is the seed.*

 © 2026 Robert Larkin Hickey.
 All rights reserved.